saha-trideep/IndianPolityBot/README.md

 # Indian Polity Chatbot

-Welcome to the Indian Polity Chatbot, a Streamlit app based on 'Indian Polity by M Laxmikant' PDF, designed for UPSC exam preparation.
-[Streamlit Cloud](https://saha-trideep-indianpolitybot-app-xxyur0.streamlit.app/)
+Welcome to the Indian Polity Chatbot, a Streamlit app based on the 'Indian Polity by M Laxmikant' PDF, designed for UPSC exam preparation.
+You can access and try here [Streamlit Cloud](https://saha-trideep-indianpolitybot-app-xxyur0.streamlit.app/)

 ## Overview
 https://github.com/saha-trideep/IndianPolityBot/assets/115859105/de1bc0d6-6b4a-4fe0-9299-f7707da64d41

-This chatbot leverages language models and retrieval mechanisms to provide information and answer questions related to Indian Polity.
+This chatbot leverages language models and retrieval mechanisms to provide information and answer questions about Indian Polity.
 It uses Streamlit for the user interface and integrates with Hugging Face for language models.

 ## Features